 HEALTH AND DENTAL PLAN

-- Employees are covered by the Humana health plan and the Delta Dental of Puerto Rico dental plan.
+- Employees are covered by Humana of Puerto Rico.

 - Regular full-time employees and their spouse and children are eligible for these plans.

 - Employer contribution depends on the coverage selected by the employee.